 When it came to the hospice people, who came a few times a day, my aunt hated them.
 Every time hospice would come by the apartment my aunt would hide in her bedroom, leaving the hospice conversation to my mother and me.
 Soon other family members arrived.
 My father came to join us and then my brothers and sister flew down.
-For a few days it was a lovely celebration around the hospital bed set up in the middle of the small second bedroom/den that opened into the living room of the apartment.
+For a few days, it was a lovely celebration around the hospital bed set up in the middle of the small second bedroom/den that opened into the living room of the apartment.
 We sang songs.
-My sister, a film maker, shot video of the scene.
-We celebrated my grandmothers life.
-While my aunt mostly stayed in her bedroom, I remember her coming out a one point to file my grandmothers nails and putting on fresh nail polish.
-At a certain point I felt I needed to leave and head back home to my wife, son and job.
+My sister, a filmmaker, shot a video of the scene.
+We celebrated my grandmother’s life.
+While my aunt mostly stayed in her bedroom, I remember her coming out a one-point to file my grandmother’s nails and putting on fresh nail polish.
+At a certain point, I felt I needed to leave and head back home to my wife, son, and job.
 I flew home and my grandmother passed away a few days later.

-I have been back to my grandmothers grave every time I am south Florida.
+I have been back to my grandmother’s grave every time I visit South Florida.
 I do not feel I am visiting my grandmother exactly, but there is something comforting about visiting her grave.
 I guess it is the only way left to be physically close to her.

 My grandmother used to say, “I’m a happy go lucky.”
 Nothing ever bothered her.
 She was one of the happiest people I have ever met.
 When my grandmother entered a room, she had a way of lighting up the room.
 Gram, well into her 90’s, would do the Philadelphia Mummers strut, at the drop of a hat.
 She would say, “I am full of pep.”
 And she was.